vitejs/vite/docs/config/server-options.md

 File system watcher options to pass on to [chokidar](https://github.com/paulmillr/chokidar#api).

-When running Vite on Windows Subsystem for Linux (WSL) 2, if the project folder resides in a Windows filesystem, you'll need to set this option to `{ usePolling: true }`.
-This is due to [a WSL2 limitation](https://github.com/microsoft/WSL/issues/4739) with the Windows filesystem.

 The Vite server watcher skips `.git/` and `node_modules/` directories by default.
 If you want to watch a package inside `node_modules/`, you can pass a negated glob pattern to `server.watch.ignored`.
 That is:

 ```js